ec-builds/enterprise-homelab/docs/reference/debian/debian-mac-mini-dual-ethernet-reference.md

 ## Overview

-This document provides a deployment guide and technical reference for configuring and validating dual Ethernet connectivity on a Linux-based Mac mini using the built-in Ethernet interface and an Apple Thunderbolt to Gigabit Ethernet Adapter.
+This document provides a hardware validation guide and technical reference for configuring and testing dual Ethernet connectivity on a Mac mini running Debian Linux.

-The configuration provides two independent physical network interfaces suitable for:
+The system uses:

+- Built-in Gigabit Ethernet
+- Apple Thunderbolt to Gigabit Ethernet Adapter

+In this deployment, Debian is used as a **temporary validation environment** before the Mac mini is repurposed as a dedicated OPNsense firewall.

+The objective is to verify that:

+- The Mac mini detects its built-in Ethernet controller
+- The Thunderbolt subsystem detects the external Ethernet adapter
+- The Thunderbolt device can be authorized
+- The Ethernet controller behind the Thunderbolt connection enumerates correctly
+- Linux creates a second physical network interface
+- The Thunderbolt adapter can be persistently authorized across reboots
+- Both physical Ethernet interfaces establish a Gigabit Ethernet link

+Successful validation confirms that the Mac mini hardware, Thunderbolt controller, Ethernet adapter, cabling, and switch connectivity are functional before replacing Debian with the target firewall operating system.

+> [!NOTE]
+> The Debian Thunderbolt authorization procedure documented here is Linux-specific.
+OPNsense is based on FreeBSD and does not use Debian tools such as `boltctl`, `boltd`, `polkitd`, `apt`, or the Linux Thunderbolt sysfs authorization interface.
+>
+> This document therefore validates the hardware under Debian but should not be used as an OPNsense configuration procedure.

+Although this deployment uses Debian primarily for hardware validation, the same dual-Ethernet configuration can also be useful on a permanent Debian or Linux installation for:

-- Firewall and router deployments
+- Router and firewall deployments
-- WAN/LAN separation
+- Virtualization hosts
+- Dedicated management networks
+- VM and container networks
-- Network security labs
+- Network monitoring
-- Traffic monitoring
+- IDS/IPS sensors
+- SPAN or mirrored traffic collection
+- Storage and backup networks
+- Isolated lab networks
 - Network segmentation
-- General dual-NIC testing
+- Network migration and testing

-The example system runs Debian Linux.
+- Link redundancy or aggregation

-The deployment workflow is designed to be reproducible after a fresh operating system installation.
+The workflow is designed to be reproducible after a fresh Debian installation.
 Interface names, Thunderbolt device paths, UUIDs, and PCI addresses should always be discovered on the current system rather than copied from a previous installation.

-> [!Important]
+> [!IMPORTANT]
 > Do not reassign, remove, or reconfigure the interface currently providing SSH connectivity until alternate management access is available.
 Network role assignment is intentionally outside the scope of this document.

 ## Tools and Components